raineorshine/spawn-please/README.md

 ### How is this different than other child_process libraries?

-- Allows you to pass a string to stdin:
+Allows you to pass a string on stdin:

 ```js
 const output = await spawn('cat', [], 'test')
 assert.equal(output, 'test')
 ```

-- Rejects on any stderr:
+Rejects on any stderr by default:

 ```js
 try {